A human is a natural optical lens that helps us see real-life objects with exact color distinctions.

 Concave and Convex Lens

-We find the application of concave lens in treating vision issues and for that, we find the uses of concave lens in daily life; let’s understand how:
+We find the application of concave lens in treating vision issues and for that, we find the uses of a concave lens in daily life; let’s understand how:

 A concave lens is used to treat myopia because the lens diverges the parallel light rays coming from distant objects.
 Therefore, a virtual image forms at a distant point of the myopic eye.